brettdh/libcmm/README.txt

 more).
 Examples include cmm_select, cmm_setsockopt, cmm_getpeername,
 cmm_read, etc.

+/* THE FUNCTIONS DESCRIBED IN THIS SECTION ARE AND ARE NOT IMPLEMENTED
+ * IN THE CURRENT VERSION, AND ARE PROBABLY NO LONGER NEEDED,
-We provide two functions to help applications deal with failed network operations.
+ * SINCE THE ERROR-HANDLING IS NOW DONE IN THE LIBRARY. */ We provide two functions to help applications deal with failed network operations.
 Firstly, the cmm_check_label function returns 0 if the given label is available; if the label is unavailable, it returns